Memory and Aging - Strategies and Foods That Improve and Increase Memory

 Some foods rich in these nutrients are :

-Though strictly not a nutrient, the importance of water for brain health can be judged from the fact that brain is almost 75% water.
+Though strictly not a nutrient, the importance of water for brain health can be judged from the fact that the brain is almost 75% water.
 When the body is dehydrated, the brain releases cortisol that shrinks the dendrites, the branches in the brain that store information.
 Cortisol also produces adrenaline. both cortisol and adrenaline affect the mental functions of the brain.

 - Saturated Fats